Saifa36622/Fun4/README.md

 ![image](https://github.com/user-attachments/assets/eadb6e8c-5c9c-4b4a-8b94-299a64cbf282)

-but if the data is not 1 ,2 the service will respond **False** and the log will show the error
+but if the data is not 1 or 2 the service will respond **False** and the log will show the error

 ![image](https://github.com/user-attachments/assets/1bdcd25a-3426-4ae8-b090-1d6de8ebd1bf)